Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Assists in the selection of work methods, establishing job priorities, and preparing work schedules.

-- Trains employees in safe work practices and helps insure that effective safety practices are understood and observed.
+- Trains employees in safe work practices and helps ensure that effective safety practices are understood and observed.

 - Performs other duties as assigned.